vespa-engine/sample-apps/text-image-search/src/python/README.md

 ![Vespa logo](https://vespa.ai/assets/vespa-logo-color.png)

 # Python-based text-image search app

-This sample is an example of a text-to-image search application.
-Taking a textual query, such as "two people bicycling", it will return images containing two people on bikes.
-This application is built using [CLIP (Contrastive Language-Image Pre-Training)](https://github.com/openai/CLIP) which enables "zero-shot prediction".
-This means that the system can return sensible results for images it hasn't seen during training, allowing it to process and index any image.
-In this use case, we use the [Flickr8k](https://github.com/jbrownlee/Datasets/blob/master/Flickr8k_Dataset.names) dataset, which was not explicitly used during training of the CLIP model.

 This Python-based sample application uses [pyvespa](https://pyvespa.readthedocs.io/en/latest/index.html) to process, feed and query Vespa.
 This is suitable for exploration and analysis.